cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-contains.md

 # Options

-Pass in an options object to change the default behavior of the command.
+Pass in an options object to change the default behavior of `cy.contains`.

 **cy.contains( *text*, *options* )**
 **cy.contains( *selector*, *text*, *options* )**